eddelbuettel/oce/installation.md

     and
     [ocedata](http://github.com/dankelley/ocedata/zipball/master).

-2. Acquire the sources through Git using
+2. Clone the sources with Git

     ```bash
 git clone https://dankelley@github.com/dankelley/oce.git
 git clone https://dankelley@github.com/dankelley/ocedata.git
 ```
-    and then build them as described in step 1.
+    and then build as described above.

-3. Download and build using `install_github()`
+3. Build with `devtools::install_github()`

     ```R
 library(devtools)
 install_github("dankelley/oce", ref="develop")
 install_github("dankelley/ocedata", ref="master")
 ```

+The first method is included here for convenience of users who do not have git on their computers.
+The second method is the one chosen by most users who have programming experience.
+The third method is recommended for most users who simply want to build an up-to-date version of oce.

 **Note.** Getting ready to compile (by installing a `C` compiler, etc.) is easy on linux, although the method depends on the system.
 On MSWindows,